steamclock/bluejay/README.md

 }
 ```

-By default, if there is no `ListenRestorer` delegate available, or if the protocol function returns false, then any previously active listens will be ended during state restoration.
+By default, if there is no `ListenRestorer` delegate provided in the `start` function, then **all** active listens will be ended during state restoration.

-If the function returns true, then the provided characteristic with a previously active listen must be restored using the `restoreListen` function:
+The listen restorer can only be provided to Bluejay via its `start` function, because the restorer must be available to respond before CoreBluetooth initiates state restoration.

+To restore the callback on the given characteristic, use the `restoreListen` function and return true, otherwise, return false and Bluejay will end listening on that characteristic for you:

 ```swift
 extension ViewController: ListenRestorer {